 In 2016, the National Maternity Review, “Better Births” (national-maternity-review-report.pdf (england.nhs.uk) set out a vision for maternity services to provide safe, personalised care to women and families.
 It recommends that every woman should have a midwife, who is part of a small team of 4 to 6 midwives, based in the community who knows the women and family, and can provide continuity throughout the pregnancy, birth and postnatally.
 This model of care is known as Continuity of Carer.

 What is Continuity of Carer?

-Continuity of Carer promotes a culture where women are the centre of care.
-Throughout the pregnancy journey, women should ideally be cared for by no more than 2 midwives from a team of 4 -6 midwives.
-All antenatal, intrapartum and postnatal care should ideally be completed by midwives from the team.
+Continuity of Carer promotes a culture where women are at the centre of care.
+Throughout the pregnancy journey, women should ideally be cared for by no more than 2 midwives from their team.
+All antenatal, intrapartum and postnatal care should ideally be provided by midwives from the team.
 The key message is that “women should know their midwife at birth”.

 Why Continuity of Carer?

-In 2019, CoC implementation began at Kingston Hospital with Emerald Team who care for women who have had a previous caesarean section and Ruby Team who are a geographical team caring for women living in SW15.
+In 2019, Continuity of Carer implementation began at Kingston Hospital with Emerald Team, who care for women who have had a previous caesarean section, and Ruby Team, who are a geographical team caring for women living in SW15.

 Multiple Birth Team:

 The Multiple Birth Team cares for all MCDA & DCDA pregnancies throughout the entire pregnancy journey.
 The midwives are skilled at providing care and teaching for caring for two newborns at the same time.
 Special feeding support is provided for multiple births in hospital and at home.

 Team – Nikki James-Lowe, Sophie Linghorn